TheFishNextDoor/Tasks/README.md

     - Location: The respawn location
     - Entity: The player respawning
     - Item: The item in the players hand
+    - Block: The block at the respawn location (probably air)
     - Amount: 1

 ### TIMER